 The Independent Feeds motto "Your Success Is Our Future" was gaining momentum when 2001 saw the disastrous outbreak of Foot & Mouth disease in the UK Dairy Herd.
 This event highlighted the essential need for excellent cow nutrition combined with disease prevention and bio-security.

-So alongside their nutritional expertise, the team decided to focus on products and services that would help maintain the dairy cows' health, with the aim of supporting the cows' immune system, productivity and efficiency.
-Working with local vets and Edinburgh University they optimised vitamin and mineral requirements in the products sold to farmers.
+To align with this new requirement the team, alongside their nutritional expertise, decided to focus on products and services that would help maintain the dairy cows' health, with the aim of supporting the cows' immune system, productivity and efficiency.
+Working with local vets and Edinburgh University, they optimised vitamin and mineral requirements in the products sold to farmers.

 Independent Feeds knew that to achieve continued success they had to be at the forefront of nutrition innovations to give their cows better health; this continues to be our primary ethos.